 - Bio-based replacements for petroleum-based engineering thermoplastics

-These technologies deal with composition of matter and methods of manufacturing and have US and worldwide PCT rights available for licensing/partnering opportunities.
+These technologies deal with composition of matter and methods of manufacturing and is the subject of issued US Patent No. 9765186 and is available for licensing/partnering opportunities.

 Henry Nowak, Technology Manager

 Inquire about this technology >